olivier3lanc/Frontend-links/README.md

 * [SYMBL (◕‿◕) Symbols, Emojis, Characters, Scripts, Alphabets, Hieroglyphs and the entire Unicode](https://symbl.cc/en/) Explore symbols, characters, hieroglyphs, scripts, and alphabets on SYMBL (◕‿◕).
 Find and copy 😎 Emojis, ❤ hearts, → arrows, ★ stars.
 Complete Unicode table, interesting facts, and technical information
 * [Fontsource](https://fontsource.org/) Download and self-host 1500+ open-source fonts in neatly bundled NPM packages.
 Access a comprehensive library of web typefaces for free.
 * [drop_it](https://codeberg.org/jrm-omg/drop_it) A tiny — but robust — private PHP drop box
+* [Superposition: Use the design system you already have](https://superposition.design/) Extract your site's design tokens and use them everywhere
+* [GitHub - oscarotero/Embed: Get info from any web service or page](https://github.com/oscarotero/Embed) Get info from any web service or page.
+Contribute to oscarotero/Embed development by creating an account on GitHub.

 ## Everyday use

 * [Visual Studio Code - Code Editing.
 Redefined](https://code.visualstudio.com/) Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
 Visual Studio Code is free and available on your favorite platform - Linux, macOS, and Windows.
 * [Download the fastest Firefox ever](https://www.mozilla.org/en-US/firefox/new/) Faster page loading, less memory usage and packed with features, the new Firefox is here.
-* [Official download of VLC media player, the best Open Source player - VideoLAN](https://www.videolan.org/vlc/) Official download of VLC media player, the best Open Source player
-* [GitHub: Where the world builds software](https://github.com/) GitHub is where over 73 million developers shape the future of software, together.
-Contribute to the open source community, manage your Git repositories, review code like a pro, track bugs and feat...
-* [GitHub - antonreshetov/image-optimizer: A free and open source tool for optimizing images and vector graphics.](https://github.com/antonreshetov/image-optimizer) A free and open source tool for optimizing images and vector graphics. - GitHub - antonreshetov/image-optimizer: A free and open source tool for optimizing images and vector graphics.
 * [Can I use...
 Support tables for HTML5, CSS3, etc](https://caniuse.com/) "Can I use" provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
 * [Caninclude](https://caninclude.glitch.me/) 'Caninclude' tool to help determine if one HTML tag can be included in another HTML tag
-* [XnConvert · Batch Image Converter | Image convert | XnView.com](https://www.xnview.com/en/xnconvert/) Batch photo resizer and image converter to crop, convert, compress, resize images.
-* [HandBrake: Open Source Video Transcoder](https://handbrake.fr/) HandBrake is an open-source, GPL-licensed, multiplatform, multithreaded video transcoder.
-* [Joplin](https://joplinapp.org/) Joplin, the open source note-taking application
-* [FileZilla - The free FTP solution](https://filezilla-project.org/) FileZilla - The free FTP solution for both client and server.
-Filezilla is open source software distributed free of charge.
-* [Pika • Super High Fives](https://superhighfives.com/pika) An open-source colour picker app for macOS
-* [FreeFileSync](https://freefilesync.org/) Download FreeFileSync 11.16.
-FreeFileSync is a free open source data backup software that helps you synchronize files and folders on Windows, Linux and macOS.
-* [Squash is the best image compression app for Mac](https://www.realmacsoftware.com/squash/) Squash is a native, high-performance macOS application for bulk compressing, resizing, and converting images.
+* [GitHub: Where the world builds software](https://github.com/) GitHub is where over 73 million developers shape the future of software, together.
+Contribute to the open source community, manage your Git repositories, review code like a pro, track bugs and feat...

 ## Accessibility